Canada commits to backing C$3 billion in new Trans Mountain oil pipeline loans

-The information was disclosed on Export Development Canada's (EDC) website this week, and shows two new loan guarantees signed in late March and early May this year.
+The information was disclosed on Export Development Canada's (EDC) website this week, and shows two new loan guarantees signed in late March and early May.

 Last year Liberal Prime Minister Justin Trudeau's government, which bought the Trans Mountain pipeline in 2018 to ensure the expansion project got built, provided a C$10 billion loan guarantee to TMC.